microsoft/OpenAIWorkshop/SETUP.md

 ### 5. Run MCP Server

-Go to "run" folder, and in terminal window with virtual environment activated, run MCP server
+Go to "backend_services" folder, and in terminal window with virtual environment activated, run MCP server

 ```bash
 python mcp_server.py # Don't close terminal window once MCP server is running, use new terminal to run application